best-practice-and-impact/gptables/docs/source/doc.changelog.rst

 Released (master)
 =================

-v0.1.2
+v0.1.3
 ------
 :Date: 20202-03-06

 Fixed
 ^^^^^
-* missing theme pickle file in binary distribution. v0.1.1 will be deleted from PyPI to prevent use of this broken build.
+* missing files in binary distribution. v0.1.1 and v0.1.2 will be deleted from PyPI to prevent use of broken distributions.

 Added
 ^^^^^
 * this changelog to the documentation!

 Changed
 ^^^^^^^